 Pot Stickers (Ha Cao), prepared pan-fried or steamed, offer ground pork wrapped in wonton with a sesame ginger soy sauce for dipping.
 The pan-fried variety are excellent!
 I can easily make a meal from just rolls and pot stickers alone.

-Both Finney and I have eaten here enough to have our prefered entrées.
+My dining companion and I have eaten here enough to have our prefered entrées.
 My usual go to is the Spring Bowl (Bun) [below left], rice vermicelli noodles with fresh mint, sliced cucumber, crushed peanut, scallion, and crispy egg rolls, with choice of meat, seafood, or in this instance, tofu with carrot, mushroom, pea pod, and seasonal vegetables.
 Its quite toothsome!
-Dan prefers the Shaking Beef (Bo Luc Lac) [below right], the Vietnamese equivalent of meat and potatoes.
+They prefer the Shaking Beef (Bo Luc Lac) [below right], the Vietnamese equivalent of meat and potatoes.
 Cubes of beef are tossed with sweet bell pepper, onion, mushroom, and Roma tomato.
 Paired with a choice of white or fried rice, its equal to the most hardy appetite.

 The comforting Won Ton Egg Noodle Soup (Mi Hoanh Thanh) [below left] features barbeque pork won tons and egg noodles in a clear broth.
 Its a good soup for a cold winter's night.
 Combination Fried Rice (Com Chien Chau) [below right] comes with mixed vegetables, Chinese sausage, barbeque pork, and shrimp.
 Its not a light dish, but none the less delicious.
 Shaking Beef, Won Ton Egg Noodle Soup, and Combination Fried Rice all come topped with cilantro and green onions.
 As for classic Vietnamese dishes such as the Phở and Banh Mi (sandwich), these remain to be enjoyed on future visits.